Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "Uh... spacious.
 Don’t think I’ve ever had that much room all to myself before."

 Moj made a clicking sound that, in his people, blended the functions of a nod and a "hmm" of agreement.
 "Short privilege.
 You, Gao, Corti, you get more living space out of the same volume.
 For Dora, Morwk and me, comfortable.
-For Urgug and the shipmaster…"
+For Urgug and the shipmaster..."

 "Cozy?"